 Adam Markham is deputy director of the Climate & Energy program at the Union of Concerned Scientists.
 He helps lead UCS efforts to persuade policymakers to rapidly and effectively respond to the climate crisis, focusing particularly on climate impacts to national parks, protected areas, and cultural heritage.
 In 2014 he co-authored the UCS report National Landmarks at Risk, which detailed climate impacts on US historic and archaeological sites.
 In 2016, he was the lead author for a UNESCO/UNEP/UCS report, World Heritage and Tourism in a Changing Climate, which helped bring global attention to the threat of climate change to World Heritage sites.

-Prior to joining UCS in 2013, Mr. Markham was president of Clean Air-Cool Planet, a non-profit organization he co-founded in 2000 to promote innovative community-based solutions to climate change in the Northeast.
-Previously, he directed World Wildlife Fund’s climate campaign, leading WWF’s international climate team at the 1997 Kyoto Conference.
-While at WWF, he coordinated reviews of climate impacts on U.S. national parks, marine ecosystems, and migratory birds, in addition to climate vulnerability assessments in southern Africa and China.
+Before joining UCS, Markham was president of Clean Air-Cool Planet, a climate solutions-focused nongovernmental organization, and previously directed the international climate campaign for the World Wildlife Fund, leading the organization’s international climate team at the 1997 Kyoto Conference.
+With the WWF, he also coordinated reviews of climate impacts on US national parks, marine ecosystems, and migratory birds, in addition to undertaking climate vulnerability assessments in China and southern Africa.